script-fu/artbox/content/hub/feature-test/folder/Path-Tool.md

 6. **Edit > Preferences > Image Windows > Path Rendering**
    - Adjust the alpha and thickness of path lines.
+7. **Content Locking**:
+   - Content lock now allows the user to use the `Move` mode and move the path, anchors or control points.

 ### **Benefits**